-Waste products generated by the construction phase of the Proposal include but are not limited to:
+Waste products generated by the construction phase of the Proposal may include but are not limited to:

-- Soils and spoil, and excess civil construction materials,
+- Soil and spoil, and excess civil construction materials

-- Cleared vegetation,
+- Cleared vegetation

-- Packaging,
+- Packaging

-- Domestic and general waste, and
+- Domestic and general waste

-- Bitumen road seal where it is cut along road shoulders.

-During construction a small number of light vehicles and plant will be required to convey personnel to site and undertake the works (e.g. excavation, lifting/movement of equipment and materials).
+During construction a small number of light vehicles and plant will be required to convey personnel to site and undertake the works (e.g., excavation, lifting/movement of equipment and materials).
 Where possible, local contractors will be engaged, and construction materials sourced from nearby fill and/or locally.
 Pollution and greenhouse gas (GHG) emissions from construction machinery/vehicles operating on site must also be reduced wherever possible to minimise cumulative impacts on climate and air quality.

-Other than rock/fill materials and vegetative waste, the majority of the materials utilised in the works will be non-renewable, finite resources.
+Most of the materials utilised in the works, including the gravel to construct the access track, will be non-renewable, finite resources.
 Their use would diminish the availability of some resources for future use and contribute to pollution and greenhouse gas emissions through both direct use of fuels and the embodied energy used in their production, and in association with the disposal of related waste products.
 The use of fossil fuels would also contribute to impacts on climate and air quality.